 - Any workflow where output correctness is more important than speed

 Why it matters for enterprise: Most production AI failures are silent – the system returns a plausible-looking wrong answer.
 A Supervisor layer catches those before they reach downstream systems.
-In regulated industries (finance, healthcare, legal), silent errors have compliance consequences.
+In regulated industries (finance, healthcare, legal), silent errors have compliance consequences, which is why approval design and AI agent security need to be part of the architecture conversation from the start.

 Limitations: